chef/chef-web-docs/chef_master/source/install_supermarket.rst

    * ``"chef_server_url"`` should contain the FQDN of your Chef server.
 Note that if you're using a non-standard SSL port, this much be appended to the URL.
 For example: ``https://chefserver.mycompany.com:65400``
    * ``"chef_oauth2_app_id"`` should contain the ``"uid"`` value from your OAuth credentials
    * ``"chef_oauth2_secret"`` should contain the ``"secret"`` value from your OAuth credentials
+   * ``chef_oauth2_verify_ssl`` is set to false, which is necessary when using a self-signed certificate without a properly configured certificate authority
+   * ``fqdn`` should contain the desired URL that will be used to access your private Supermarket.
+If not specified, this default to the FQDN of the machine

 #.
 Issue another ``reconfigure`` command to apply your changes: